==============================================================================

 The main concern is that the growth rates of the surrounding birch,

-tuliptree, lianas etc. would far exceed that of the hemlocks and they may be
+tuliptree, lianas etc. would far exceed that of the hemlocks and

 instantly returned to a suppressed (non-reproductive) status.